osgirl/data-upload-tool/readme.md

 ## Project structure

 This repository contains two projects: a nodejs backend, and a React front-end.
-The nodejs project already has the pre-built front-end assets.

-## Running the Nodejs Project
+### Running the Nodejs Project

 * `cd nodejs`
 * `yarn`
 * `node server.js`
+* Navigate to `http://localhost:3200/ping` and you should see a response.

+### Running the React Project

+* `cd frontend-react`
+* `yarn`
+* `yarn run start`

-Navigate to `http://localhost:3200/` and you should see the project being served.
+Navigate to `http://localhost:3000/` and you should see the project being served.

 ## How it Works